Jburlama/my_libft/README.md

 ### decription

-  Take a string and return a copy of the string until the last occurrence of 'c', if not included returns a copy of the string if c was not found
+  Take a string and return a copy of the string until the last occurrence of 'c', c not included.

+  returns a copy of the string if c was not found